Whether you’re planning an intimate gathering or a large party for a crowd, one thing is essential: the food!

 - Don’t forget about serveware!
 When planning your party food menu, make sure you have enough bowls, platters, etc to plate everything properly.

 These are the basics when it comes to party foods.
-They might not be the most exciting things you serve, but they’re easy, everyone likes them, and they don’t require anything more than a nice bowl or platter for display.
+They’re easy, everyone likes them, and they don’t require anything more than a nice bowl or platter for display.
+Plus, you can find these things at any grocery store.

 - Pita chips & hummus